lltfm/openness/README.md

 desired & undesired.
 It pays particular attention to the uncomfortable, the shameful & the fearful.

+Openness is a blueprint for customizing and building a personal belief system.
+It is a modular and customizable toolkit for investigating and tinkering with the possibilities that unfold from a belief system, such as Openness itself.

 ## Works

 * [The Epitomes of Openness][2]: a series of minimalist [poetic-memes][3]